From BR Bullpen

 Ruben came back in 2000, still as the youngest player on the team, and had over 200 at-bats, hitting .291.
 In early June, he suffered a broken femur trying to beat out a grounder and missed the rest of the season.
 He had been one of the most touted prospects in the Rangers organization at the time, but he failed to live up to his billing in future years.

 During a 2001 season when he hit .248 and spent half the season in the minors, he was traded to the Cincinnati Reds organization.
-He came up with the Reds in both 2002 and 2003, but also spent time in the minors during both seasons, hitting over .300 both years with some power at Louisville.
-In the majors in 2003, he had 207 at-bats, his highest total in the majors.
-The year 2004 was split between the Pittsburgh Pirates and the Kansas City Royals, as well as 35 games at Nashville where he slugged .711.
+He came up with the Reds in both 2002 and 2003, but also spent time in the minors during both seasons, hitting over .300 both years with some power with the Louisville Bats.
+In the majors in 2003, he had 207 at-bats, his highest total at the level.
+The year 2004 was split between the Pittsburgh Pirates and the Kansas City Royals, as well as 35 games with the Nashville Sounds where he slugged .711.